 Introduction

-In recent years, digital currencies such as Bitcoin, Ethereum, and central bank digital currencies (CBDCs) have gained significant traction, disrupting the traditional financial ecosystem.
-Digital currencies offer new, decentralized ways of conducting transactions, reducing the need for intermediaries like banks, and enabling faster, more secure payments.
+In recent years, digital currencies like Bitcoin, Ethereum, and CBDCs have gained traction, disrupting the traditional financial ecosystem.
+Digital currencies offer decentralized transaction methods, reducing reliance on intermediaries like banks and enabling faster, more secure payments.
 These innovations are transforming how people and businesses handle payments, raising questions about the future of traditional payment methods like credit cards, wire transfers, and cash.

 This article explores the impact of digital currencies on traditional payment methods, examining both the opportunities and challenges they present.